kaiyuanw/MuAlloy/README.md

    which you want to save mutant killing test suite as the argument.
    If the argument is not specified, no mutant killing test suite will be generated.
-Note that the generated test suite only contains test predicates and the corresponding run commands.
+Note that the generated test suite only contains unique test predicates and the corresponding run commands.

-The command also reports the number of equivalent mutants and non-equivalent mutants.
+The command also reports the number of equivalent mutants, non-equivalent mutants and unique tests.

 ## Mutation Testing